 Menopause is a natural time of transition in a woman’s life, but that doesn’t mean you have to accept uncomfortable symptoms as unavoidable.
-At Aventura OBGYN Specialists in Aventura, Florida, Lev Kandinov, MD, offers a range of treatments that can help you feel more like yourself as you move through this time in your life.
+At Beacon Hallandale OBGYN in Aventura, Florida, Lev Kandinov, MD, offers a range of treatments that can help you feel more like yourself as you move through this time in your life.
 When you’re ready to get started, schedule an appointment with Dr. Kandinov to discuss your unique set of needs.
 You can book your visit online or by phone.

 Menopause is the transition that occurs at the end of your reproductive period, as your body stops menstruating.
 For women who’ve undergone a hysterectomy or certain other procedures, menopause follows shortly thereafter.

 Most women begin menopause between the ages of 45 and 55, although it’s possible to experience the transition earlier or later.
 The process can range from 7-14 years.
 During that time, your body begins to produce less estrogen and progesterone.
 You’ll also experience changes in the way your body uses energy and stores fat.